HackRank/Glitch-Effect/README.md

 Unpack the files into a directory and run bitcoin.exe.

 The software automatically finds other nodes to connect to.
-You should set your firewall to forward port 8333 to your computer so you
+You should set your firewall to forward port 8333 to your computer so you ca